Yashas14/Skin_Disease_Detection_using_Deep_Learning_and_Real-Time_Telegram_Bot_Interface/README.md

 # 🧴 DermDetect: AI-Powered Skin Disease Classifier via Telegram 📱🧠
 ### Real-Time Dermatology Assistant with Deep Learning & Chatbot Integration
+An end-to-end AI-powered solution for **real-time skin disease detection** using **Deep Learning (InceptionV3 CNN)** and a **Telegram Bot** interface.
+This project enables users to upload skin images via Telegram and receive instant predictions about common skin conditions such as *Tinea Ringworm*, *Candidiasis*, and *Urticaria (Hives)*.
 [![Conference Paper](https://img.shields.io/badge/ICIITCEE--2025-Paper-blue)](https://github.com/Yashas14)
 [![GitHub Repo](https://img.shields.io/badge/GitHub-Explore%20Code-2ea44f)](https://github.com/Yashas14/Skin-Disease-Detector-Bot)

-# 🧠 Skin Disease Classifier with Telegram Bot Interface

-An end-to-end AI-powered solution for **real-time skin disease detection** using **Deep Learning (InceptionV3 CNN)** and a **Telegram Bot** interface.
-This project enables users to upload skin images via Telegram and receive instant predictions about common skin conditions such as *Tinea Ringworm*, *Candidiasis*, and *Urticaria (Hives)*.

----
+## 👋 Welcome to **DermDetect** 🩺📸

+Step into the future of **AI-assisted medical diagnostics** with **DermDetect** — an intelligent, lightweight solution that combines **deep learning** with a **Telegram chatbot** to identify skin diseases from images in seconds.

+Whether you're in a remote location or just curious, simply send a photo via Telegram and receive a diagnosis instantly — no appointments, no apps, no hassle.

 ## 📌 Table of Contents